logistica-dev/exa-atow-ontologies/README.md

 - Validate the JSON syntax before committing

-## 📁 Contents
+## Visualization

-n

 To visualize the ontology:

 - Use WebVOWL (through the ontology webpage generated with Widoco: XXXX)
 - Open the `exaatow-ontology.ttl` with the open-source software Protege.
-- visualization tool in the Python file:

-# After loading the ontology:
+- visualization tool in the Python file.
+After loading the ontology:
 ```
 onto.visualize_graph(
     output_file="my_ontology_visualization.html",
     height="600px",
     physics=False  # Disable physics for static layout
 ```
- open the html file with a browser
+and open the html file with a browser.